eadf/linestring.rs/README.md

 - [ ] Benchmark and optimize (add smallvec to simplify rdp?)
 - [ ] optimize Ramer–Douglas-Peucker
 - [ ] optimize Visvalingam-Whyatt
-- [ ] figure out how to deal with rustdoc (the feature gates disables it).
+- [x] figure out how to deal with rustdoc (the feature gates disables it).
 - [ ] Add 2D Convex hull and containment tests
-- [ ] Stable overlapping co-linear line detection, (is it even possible numerically)?
+- [ ] Stable overlapping co-linear line detection
+- [ ] Better event handling in fltk_gui